Fire permits are required for open air burning in the Town of Blind River, as per the Ontario Fire Code. These include:

 You do not need a fire permit to burn from 7 p.m. to 7 a.m. for the following:

-• Recreational fires (including those within steel or cast-iron fire boxes) smaller than 0.6 metres and used for entertainment purposes
+• Campfires fires (including those within steel or cast-iron fire boxes) smaller than 3 feet and used for entertainment purposes

-• Small, confined cooking/grill fires smaller than 0.6 metres
+• Small, confined cooking/grill fires smaller than 3 feet

-Fire permits for daytime burning are valid for one month from the date of purchase.
+Fire permits are valid for one season.
 View our Open Fire Burning By-law to learn more.

 Get a fire permit